Motahareee/GraphNetwokAnalysis/README.md

 # GraphClustering-MCL-
-Implementation of the Markov clustering algorithm
+Implementation of the Markov clustering algorithm proposed by Van Dongon (Van Dongen, S. (2000) Graph Clustering by Flow Simulation.
+PhD Thesis, University of Utrecht, The Netherlands.)